DinghaiZ/3-prime-READS-plus/README.md

 ## Quick Start

 Step 1.
 Clone this repo and run the [note book](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/Step-1.ipynb) to do read QC, generate PASS read count matrix,  and visualize PASS and nonPASS reads in UCSC genome browser.
+For every new experiment, you need to manually create the project/scripts/experiment folder and paste a copy of Phase-1.ipnb and sample_description.csv there.
+Then you can edit the two files to begin analysis specific for the experiment.

 Step 2. pA site annotation (Coming soon)